 – Dr. Susan M. Block

-Dr. SerenaGaia, aka Serena Anderlini-D’Onofrio, is a teacher of #EcosexualLove.
+Dr. SerenaGaia, aka Serena Anderlini-D’Onofrio, is an American author and a teacher of #EcosexualLove.
 She is a leader in the ecosexual movement and an expert in the ecology of love.
 An award-winning writer, activist, scholar, filmmaker, professor, editor, and cultural theorist, she co-edited the collection Ecosexuality (2015), and co-directed Playa Azul I Love You (2016).

 Dr. SerenaGaia believes that “a world where it is safe to love is a world where it is safe to live,” and intends to create that world with her sacred activism.

 Dr. SerenaGaia’s work channels energies between cultural discourses including health, ecology, and practices of love.
 She is a graduate of the University of California and erstwhile professor of the University of Puerto Rico.
 She is also trained in Tantra, Tao, Ecosexual expression, and holistic bodywork.
-She has facilitated in Hawaii, Sweden, Italy, Puerto Rico and Estonia and has been involved with the Ecovillage Movement since 2005 and presented GEN in 2017 and 2018.
+She has facilitated in Hawaii, Sweden, Italy, Puerto Rico and Estonia.
+She has been involved with the Ecovillage Movement since 2005 and presented at GEN in 2017 and 2018.

 Read the full biography: